 - keeping a torch and spare batteries handy.

-Customers can monitor outages and restoration times by checking our power outage map.
+Customers can monitor outages and restoration times by visiting our power outages page.

 For further information on preparing for bushfires visit areyouready.wa.gov.au.